 Noise by Part of Augusta Street Area

 Average noise levels for Augusta Street Area residents, grouped by direction from the center of Augusta Street Area.
-Central Augusta Street Area carries the highest population-weighted average; Southern Augusta Street Area carries the lowest.
-Just 2% of residents in Southern Augusta Street Area live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Augusta Street Area.
+The highest population-weighted average is in northwestern Augusta Street Area; the lowest is in southern Augusta Street Area, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern Augusta Street Area